trubblebobble/ccoe-mde/README.md

 ## Overview of Solution

+A centralised identity management team within NHSE CSOC is responsible for managing the Active Directory that devices and users across many distributed NHS organisations (e.g., Trusts) authenticate users and register end-user devices against.

+Microsoft Defender for Endpoint (MDE) is enabled within the synchronised Azure Active Directory (AAD) tenant to detect security events originating within these devices.

-CCoE was asked to provide a solution that could be run in an Azure Function App to call the MDE Graph APIs to extract alert data from the central tenant, while meeting the data scoping requirement via an App Registration service principal with (user) Delegated Permissions.
+The CSOC team is providing here a solution that runs in an Azure Function App to call the Microsoft ATP APIs to extract alert data from the central tenant on a per-trust basis so that the alerts can be imported into local security tooling of each trust.

+The devices are segregated by organisation within MDE by the use of Device Groups, and a core tenet of the final solution is that the extracts are scoped to just the alerts from devices in a specific group (i.e., the devices managed by the organisation querying the data), with no risk of data from the other organisations also being accessible.

+This is achieved by use of a service principal that is granted access to the MDE APIs in the central tenant, and which is then used to authenticate the API calls made by the Function App via user delegated permissions.

 With this access model, the service principal provides initial authorisation to access the APIs, but RBAC level control over data access is determined by the credentials of the user who actually authenticates the OAuth credential flow used by the API calls.

 This results in a fairly simple architectural model being required and has the additional advantage that the majority of the resources involved are owned and managed by the external organisation, reducing the management and cost burden on the CSOC team.

 ## Table of Contents